How to Win Friends and Influence People – Dale Carnegie

 Principle 3 – Arouse in the other person an eager want

 It’s not about what you want.
 Sure, you are interested in what you want, but no one else is.
-Everyone is the same way.
-The are focused on what they want.
-So, in order to get someone to do something you want, you have to consider what the other person wants.
+So, in order to get someone to do something you want, you have to consider what the other person wants and needs.
 You must understand their perspective.

 To persuade someone to do something you want them to do, you have to present it in terms of what motivates them.
 You have to convince them that it is in their best interest to do the thing.
 For example, you submit a resume and then a memo stating why you are qualified to work there.
 Instead, the memo should state why that company needs you.
 Frame it in terms of what they want.